Would you pay thousands of dollars and leave the country just so you could get a parasitic infection on purpose?

 Did We Trade One Type of Disease for Another?

-According to the “hygiene hypothesis,” fewer parasitic infections in the developed world has resulted in a higher rate of allergies and autoimmune diseases.
+According to the “,” fewer parasitic infections in the developed world has resulted in a higher rate of allergies and autoimmune diseases.

 The theory goes that humans need parasites to help train our immune systems.
 By ridding our environment of germs, we may be shortchanging our immune systems.